RiceComp215-Staff/RiceChecks/README.md

 - There are three different Jar files (built by the `gradlew allJars` task):
   - `AnnoAutoGrader-0.1.jar` -- a "thin" Jar file, including the annotations and the autograder, but without its external dependencies.
-You might include this in the "libs" directory of a Gradle project or include it from a Maven server (TBD).
+Suitable for executing from a Gradle environment, which will recursively fetch any dependencies.
   - `AnnoAutoGrader-fat-0.1.jar` -- a "fat" Jar file, including the annotations, the autograder, and *all of the recursive dependencies of the autograder*.
 If you want to be able to run the autograder directly from the command-line (e.g., `java -jar AnnoAutoGrader-fat-0.1.jar --project p1 grade`), then this Jar file has everything necessary.
   - `AnnotationAutoGrader-annotations-0.1.jar` -- a tiny Jar file, including *only* the annotations and nothing else.
-This is the only dependency you want to be visible to student projects, so they don't accidentally start calling into other autograder functions.
+This is the only dependency you want to be visible to student projects.
+    (You don't want, for example, that students' IDEs will autocomplete into the guts of the autograder implementation.)

-- Our sample gradle files use `AnnotationAutoGrader-annotations-0.1.jar` as a dependency for student code, and from Gradle will invoke the main autograder library
+- Our sample gradle files use `AnnoAutoGrader-annotations-0.1.jar` as a dependency for student code, and from Gradle will invoke the main autograder in `AnnoAutoGrader-0.1.jar`.
-  - Add appropriate tasks and dependencies to build.gradle
+  - Add appropriate tasks and dependencies to `build.gradle`
     - Task to extract autograder policy to yaml file
     - Task to run autograder based on yaml file
     - Various changes to build.gradle so the build doesn't stop on first failure